neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 <img src="/resources/academia-post/HP_labs.png" width="100">

 I got essentially the simplest possible transition into industry via HP Labs in Bristol.
 There was a project there that called for the application of CSP techniques to security problems.
 This was an Industrial Mathematics knowledge transfer project, hence it was funded partly by EPSRC and partly by HP Labs.
 The project is described [here](https://connect.innovateuk.org/web/partnership-programmes/article-view/-/blogs/automatic-policy-enforcement-exchange).
+I think I found it via some kind of circular email or on the EPSRC website, I cannot exactly remember.

-Hence I was able to dip my toe into industry while getting 6 months in industry.
-I would heartily recommend this to PhD student.
+Hence I was able to dip my toe into industry for 6 months without being too far out of my comfort zone.
+I would heartily recommend this to any PhD student.
 I did mine at the end of my PhD once I'd already completed my thesis.
-I'm not sure whether it would have been a good idea to do this in the middle of my PhD, it might have caused me to lose momentum..
+I'm not sure whether it would have been a good idea to do this in the middle of my PhD, it might have caused me to lose momentum.

-Hence I had the opportunity to change just one variable at a time.
-I got to take my existing research area but apply it in industry instead of academia.
-How did the experiment turn out?

 It was intended to be applied research with the potential of being sold to customers in a few years.
 I worked with some brilliant people like Helen Balinsky, David Subiros Perez and Steve Simske.
 While somewhere like HP Labs does value basic research, it is never research for its own sake.
 They valued techniques provided they worked, but had no sentimentality.
 Their target was